aws-samples/ai-services-workshop/content/10_prereqs/20_installs.md

 aws ec2 create-key-pair --key-name workshop --query 'KeyMaterial' --output text > workshop.pem
 ```

-That will create a new private key on our machine, in workshop.pem, and a public key for EC2 to manage.
-For security reasons we'll change the permissions on the workshop.pem file so that only we can read it.
+That will create a new private key on our machine, in `workshop.pem`, and a public key for EC2 to manage.
+For security reasons we'll change the permissions on the `workshop.pem` file so that only we can read it.

 ```bash
 chmod 400 workshop.pem
 ```

-Now we can start an ssh-agent running the background that can manage our keys and connections for us.
+Now we can start an `ssh-agent` running the background that can manage our keys and connections for us.

 ```bash
 eval `ssh-agent -s`